Debugging Code with the Visual LISP IDE

 To answer this question, navigate back to the VLIDE and go to Debug » Break on Error.
 Ensure this option is ticked.

-In AutoCAD, run the program again.
-When the code errors, click back to the VLIDE and go to Debug » Last Break Source.
+Now, in AutoCAD, run the program again.
+When the code errors, navigate back to the VLIDE window and go to Debug » Last Break Source (Ctrl+F9).

-The expression at which the code fails should be highlighted in the VLIDE Editor window:
+The expression at which the code has encountered an error should be highlighted in the VLIDE Editor window:

-Finally, reset the break point by going to Debug » Reset to Top Level (alternatively Ctrl+R).
+Finally, reset the break point by going to Debug » Reset to Top Level (Ctrl+R); this removes the break point and resets the paused interpreter (the object that evaluates the AutoLISP code) to the start of the program.

 So, now we know where the code fails, but why does it fail at that point?